Euro 2020: Why England should fear Denmark in semi-final

 Denmark went on to yield five shots equating to 0.30 xG, completely nullifying their opponent.

+A 2-1 quarter-final win over Czech Republic last time out is a sturdy example of the importance of game state when assimilating xG data.

+The Danes afforded themselves the opportunity to invite pressure by taking an ultimately decisive early lead, allowing their highest xGA total (1.70) in the competition from primarily low-probability chances.

-Entering a quarter-final clash with Czech Republic, Denmark have conceded chances equating to an average of 0.78 xGA per game, allowing just two non-penalty 'big chances' in four matches — elite metrics in comparison with the seven other nations left in the competition.
+Entering the semi-final clash with England, Denmark have conceded chances equating to an average of 0.96 xGA per game, allowing just three non-penalty 'big chances' in five matches — elite metrics in comparison with the seven other nations that have played five times in the competition.

 High-class defensive displays are not the only distinctive feature of this courageous Danish side, though.